 I’m not sure I can pick just one piece, so I’m going to pick two.
 My favourite necklace is the Amelie

 .
-The little rings sit so prettily together, each one given a different texture and finish.
-It’s versatile - I sometimes wear it with three rings to represent my children, sometimes four rings to represent my four decades and sometimes five rings to represent my family.
+The little links sit so prettily together, each one given a different texture and finish.
+It’s versatile - I sometimes wear it with three links to represent my children, sometimes four to represent my four decades and sometimes five to represent my family.
 It gets a lot of compliments.

 Gabby modelling the Amelie necklace